Trump to make announcement on partial government shutdown from Rose Garden

 The shutdown was sparked by disagreement over President Trump’s demand for $5.7 billion in funding for a wall or steel barrier on the southern border.
 Democrats countered initially with $1.3 billion for general border security, while Trump said initially he would not sign anything without wall funding.

-In the last few weeks, the fight turned particularly nasty -- with Trump canceling a Democratic congressional trip to Afghanistan after House Speaker Nancy Pelosi called on Trump not to delay his State of the Union address or submit it in writing.
+In the last few weeks, the fight turned particularly nasty -- with Trump canceling a Democratic congressional trip to Afghanistan after House Speaker Nancy Pelosi called on Trump to delay his State of the Union address or submit it in writing.
 Trump announced Thursday that he would delay the address.

 After bills to re-open the government failed in the Senate Thursday, Trump signaled that a "large down payment" on funding, potentially less than the $5.7 billion, could be sufficient to end the stalemate.
 He suggested that a "prorated down payment" on the wall, without providing a concrete dollar figure, could be viable.